Texas Truck Accident Statistics

 - Making sure critical evidence is preserved and collected

 - Interviewing eyewitnesses

-- Subpoenaing maintenance records, safety records, black box data, driver logs and other information
+- Subpoenaing maintenance records, safety records, black box data, driver logs, and other information

 - Examining crash reports and evidence taken from the scene.

 Most importantly, our lawyers will go to trial, if necessary, in order to pursue the maximum amount of compensation for your injuries and losses.
-Our founding attorney, Michael P. Fleming, has been Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Law since 1995.
+Our founding attorney, Michael P. Fleming, has been Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Lawyer since 1995.
 To learn more about how we can help you, call or reach us online today for a free consultation.